-Pricing is in art in itself as it involves understanding everything that went into the product’s creation, market prices, as well as potential discounts and offers you can fit in.
+Pricing is in art in itself as it involves understanding everything that went into the physical product’s creation, market prices, as well as potential discounts and offers you can fit in.
 Unfortunately, far too few marketers manage to take into account all of these aspects.

 You don’t need to reinvent the wheel and come up with your own unique pricing points.
 Others have already done the research to find the best pricing methods based on human psychology.
 There are over 42 strategies you can use to price your product, including the ever-popular charm pricing where you remove the last digit and get a price that ends in 9, 99, or 95, making the product seem cheaper.

 Digital advancements make it possible for brands to experiment with new kinds of pricing models.
 The “Pay what you wish” pricing where customers can give their own price before making a purchase.
 Gumroad is a popular website where creators sell their work at the price the customers decides: